steveabouem/spotify/README.md

 ```
 4. cd into *app* and install all dependencies ``npm i

-5. Start the application ``npm start
+5. Start the application ``npm start and visit localhost:3000 ( **this is the only white listed url** so make sure no other service or VM is already running on localhost:300)

 6. Enjoy